Judaism and Mormonism: Prophecy

-Judaism teaches the view that prophecy ceased after the death of Malachi, and will be restored with the Messianic Age, whereas the Latter-Day Saints believe that revelation was present during the dispensation of Jesus, and that through Joseph Smith prophecy was restored to the earth from an age of apostasy.
-Thus they believe that Smith and his successors are prophets.

-Latter-Day Saints believe that, in addition to the various prophecies from the New Testament, divine prophecy has been restored beginning with Joseph Smith.
-Additionally, during the dedication of the Kirtland Temple, Jesus, Moses, Elijah, and Elias appeared to Smith and Oliver Cowdery, giving them authority.
-They committed to Smith and Cowdery the keys of the gathering of Israel from the four parts of the earth, the leading of the ten tribal families from the north, the administering of the keys of the Abrahamic dispensation, and the keys of sealing powers (D&C 110:3–4, 7).
+Normative Jewish tradition has held the view that prophecy ceased after the death of Malachi and that prophecy will be restored during the Messianic era.
+Latter-day Saints believe that revelation was present during the dispensation of Jesus and that through Joseph Smith, prophecy was restored from the age of apostasy; Mormons believe that Smith and his successors were and are prophets.
+Additionally, Smith reported that, during the dedication of the Kirtland Temple, Jesus, Moses, Elijah, and Elias appeared to him and Oliver Cowdery, giving them authority to gather Israel (i.e., the Jews) from the four parts of the earth, lead the Ten Lost Tribes from the north, administer the keys of the Abrahamic dispensation, and the keys of sealing powers (Doctrine and Covenants 110:3–4, 7).

 Temples

 Solomon's Temple held the Ark of the Covenant in a room of the temple referred to as the Holy of Holies.
-The presiding high priest would enter into this room, said to contain the Shekhina (the presence of God), once a year on Yom Kippur.
+The presiding high priest would enter this room, said to contain the Shekhinah (the presence of God), once annually on Yom Kippur.